djmorris7/djmorris7.github.io/_pages/teaching.md

 classes: wide
 ---

 During my MPhil and PhD candidatures at the University of Adelaide, I have gained extensive experience in teaching roles across all levels of undergraduate courses.
-Notably, I have undertaken course coordination and stand-in course coordination responsibilities for several courses.
+Notably, I have undertaken course coordination and stand-in course coordination responsibilities for multiple courses.
 Additionally, I have also supervised several cohorts of students in the Master of Data Science Industry Research program.

 ## Experience